Skip to main content

 When in doubt, DIY

 Whether you’re a cabin lover or you prefer farmhouse decor, both styles can benefit from a DIY Christmas project.
-Beaded or braided garlands, pine cone centerpieces, wooden trees, rustic sign frames, and fairy-light ensembles are just a few DIY Christmas decor ideas that will transform your holiday scene this year.
+Beaded or braided garland, pine cone centerpieces, wooden trees, rustic sign frames, and fairy-light ensembles are just a few DIY Christmas decor ideas that will transform your holiday scene this year.
 Also, these little personal touches go a long way toward infusing the home with your personality.

 If you’re looking for some rustic Christmas decor ideas that are sure to wow your family and friends as you celebrate the holidays this year, give one of the ideas above a try.
 If you need even more inspiration, head over to Pinterest.
 To stay on trend this year, take advantage of copper and neutral palettes and try your hand at a DIY project or two.
 We also encourage you to take inspiration from these ideas to make a holiday-themed scheme that’s all your own.